 Fortunately, developers can now benefit from solutions and best practices called Continuous Integration/Continuous Delivery (CI/CD).
 CI/CD processes and solutions help to generate more value for the end-users of software and, at the same time, make developers' lives easier.

-In this article, we zoom in on the business value of CI/CD to show you where this approach came from, what a CI/CD pipeline is, the benefits it brings to companies, and a few tips to help you build one at your organization.
+In this article, we zoom in on the business benefits of CI/CD to show you where this approach came from, what a CI/CD pipeline is, the benefits it brings to companies, and a few tips to help you build one at your organization.

 Where did CI/CD originate?